What is Streaming TV? Your Guide to On-the-Go Entertainment.

 Streaming vs. Cable

 It used to be that in order to watch live TV, you had to have a cable subscription.
 And in order to watch what you wanted, when you wanted to watch it, you had to sign up for a streaming service.
 Today, those lines are blurred.
-Many cable providers (Xfinity, Mediacom, Fidelity Communications, etc.) now offer the same traditional cable channel packages via streaming.
-Providers often have their own streaming apps available for download on any device, so subscribers can enjoy their favorite channels on the go.
-Plus, those cable providers often provide access to libraries of on-demand shows and movies, so you also get the benefits offered by on-demand streaming services.
+Many cable providers (Xfinity, Mediacom, etc.) now offer the same traditional cable channel packages via streaming.

 On the other hand, some on-demand streaming services, like Hulu, now offer live TV packages in an attempt to compete with cable companies.
-However, they may not be able to match the amount of channels offered by the cable providers.
+However, they may not be able to match the number of channels offered by the cable providers.

 Related article: Cable TV is Getting in on Streaming: What You Need to Know